mkh-ai/mkh-ai/README.md

-- 👋 Hi, I’m @mkh-ai
+- 👋 Hi, I’m MukhammaSodik
 - 👀 I’m interested in  CODING and RESEARCHING
-- 🌱 I’m currently learning DATA SCIENCE
+- 🌱 I’m currently learning BACKEND and DATA SCIENCE

 <!---
 mkh-ai/mkh-ai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.